FiguraMC/Figura/README.md

 > Non-premium Minecraft accounts cannot upload nor dowload Figura avatars
 >
 > Figura uses your account UUID and your Mojang authentication as a way to prove you own that account, avoiding unwanted / malicious uploads

+### • My emissive texture looks weird?
+> If youre using a custom shader (Iris), it is the shaders who controls how emissive works, however, if this still happens without shaders, try colouring the places you dont want to glow as **transparent black** (#00000000), this is due how Iris handles emissives which takes account the transparency and colour of the pixels

 ## Community Resources